tedkim97/tedkim97.github.io/_posts/2021-08-29-descriptive_statistics_and_metrics.md

 ## Meaningless Summary Statistics
 Sometimes people will calculate summary statistics in a context that makes no sense.
 These situations happen in the wild, but I've never bothered to record most of them.

 A common example is taking the average of star ratings.
-Even though star ratings have numbers, they're imagined more on the [ordinal scale](https://en.wikipedia.org/wiki/Ordinal_data) rather than [interval/ratio scale](https://en.wikipedia.org/wiki/Level_of_measurement#Interval_scale).
+Star ratings have numbers, but they belong on an [ordinal scale](https://en.wikipedia.org/wiki/Ordinal_data) rather than [interval/ratio scale](https://en.wikipedia.org/wiki/Level_of_measurement#Interval_scale).
 The ranking of the stars matter (5 stars is better than 1), but the difference between star values is not consistent (the difference between 3 to 5 stars is much larger than 1 to 3).
 As a result, taking the "average" is a meaningless operation that doesn't *really* provide any information.
 This idea falls under "permissible statistics".

 [Another example I've critiqued is "averaging colors"]({% link _posts/2020-06-12-movie_vis_presentable.md %}) - there  visualizations using "average colors" as a representation of color usage in movies.
 The executive summary is that performing arithmetic operations on color is not a meaningful operations, especially the more colorful an image becomes.
 For example, averaging the (R, G, B) colors on a rainbow just results in the color brown.